 4. Automate payment reminder follow-ups

-Pro Tip: You can use field service invoicing software to send automated follow-ups on invoices and prompt customers to pay their overdue invoices.
-Software like Jobber will send out an automatic follow-up to your client by email or text asking them to pay the outstanding balance, so you don’t have to.
+Pro Tip: You can use field service invoicing software to send automated follow-ups that prompt customers to pay their overdue invoices.
+Software like Jobber will send out automatic emails and texts asking them to pay, so you don’t have to.

 An example of what a text message follow-up for an unpaid invoice looks like using Jobber